 I don’t know why we always have to be seen as ‘left’ or ‘right’ when we raise an opinion.
 What happened to be decent, having common sense, choosing the midway?
 Sometimes things are not just black or white, but actually grey or yellow or purple or blue or orange with green dots.
 This is after all something liberal thinkers fought for throughout the centuries!
 Many even died for it!

-(Maybe it is because we are mostly exposed to/dependant on American commentary and entertainment and they – the biggest democracy in the world – has only two political choices available – either Democrat or Republican!
+(Maybe it is because we are mostly exposed to/dependent on American commentary and entertainment and they – the biggest democracy in the world – has only two political choices available – either Democrat or Republican!
 You guessed it – left or right.
 The in-between parties are for all practical purposes non-existent.
 And maybe this – their political choice – had spiralled downwards into every other inch of society.
 But, that’s just my [in-between] opinion.)

 I look at events these days and think that modern liberal thinkers had lost the plot, because one see more and more Nazi-like censorship from liberal (!) sources everywhere.
 It makes me sad, and frankly, quite scared.
-Like the SS did in the 1930s, we are being told what to believe, what to discard, what is right, what is wrong etc. and this is all done under the flag of political (and social) correctness.
+Like Hitler’s SS did in the 1930s, we are being told what to believe, what to discard, what is right, what is wrong etc. and this is all done under the flag of political (and social) correctness.
 And by doing so, they kill those fighters for freedom of speech all over again!

 What happened to common sense?
 What happened to reading literature in context and then have discussions over it instead of just banning authors.
 Isn’t that one of the reasons why we read?
 How will our children learn to think critically if they don’t have access to read (even politically incorrect) literature and ask questions about it?
 Do ‘we’ want to raise little obedient, non-thinking, political-correct robot people?
 It seems more and more that it is coming to this.